markstory/go-consumer/README.md

 Configuration is done through an ini style file.
 In this file you define the connection, exchange and queue(s) you want to bind into.
 Once your file has been loaded and parsed you can attach your consumer function in.
-The following is an example config file:
+The following is an simple configuration file:

 	[connection]
 	host = localhost